pmendes/copasi-utilities/README.md

 * **normalize_sequences.pl** - PERL script to convert a report file from COPASI parameter estimation or optimization to a regularly spaced file (in terms of function evaluations).
 More detailed information in the comments at the top of the file.
 * **progress_of_fit_stats.pl** - PERL script to calculate statistics on files containing several parameter estimation or optimization results which have been normalized to contain regular intervals (eg processed with *normalize_sequences.pl*).
 More detailed information in the comments at the top of the file.
 * **run_pe_cps.sh** - BASH script to run a series of repeated COPASI parameter estimations (or optimizations) calculating their statistics.
 Useful for comparing algorithms.
 Uses PERL scripts *normalize_sequences.pl* and *progress_of_fit_stats.pl*.
 More details in the comments at the top of the file.
+* **poptbench** - BASH script to benchmark a parallel optimization algorithm against the serial version.
+Requires full path to serial and parallel versions of CopasiSE.

+* **poptprof** - BASH script to profile CPU, memory, and I/O features of a CopasiSE run.
+Requires setting path to CopasiSE executable and uses the [audria](https://github.com/scaidermern/audria) package.
+Writes out a CSV file with the data of one or several runs.